 DSS's management appoints a key person, approved by the Board, for the risk management function who actively participates in the development of the risk management strategy.
-The key person ensures that the risk management function plans performs and reports on the function's work in accordance with the policy and function description for risk management.
-The risk management key person must be consulted on all decisions deemed significant by the Board of Directors.
-The following types of decisions require consultation with the risk management key person:
+The key person ensures that the risk management function plans performs and reports on the function's work in accordance with the policy and function description for

-• Decisions that lead to changes in policies, risk limits or business model.

-- Investments that require the approval of the Board of Directors. - Decisions that have a significant impact on the solvency margin.
+- Decisions that lead to changes in policies, risk limits or business model. - Investments that require the approval of the Board of Directors. - Decisions that have a significant impact on the solvency margin.